jmswaney/thesis/source/13_Protocol.md

 - Downsampled data, comprising our whole brain raw data downsampled and zipped for testing our pipeline on more modest computer hardware.

+[^2]: Visit www.chunglab.org and contact the Chung Lab directly in case of a 404 error

 #### Computer Equipment